MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 ### Responsible AI

-Suggested segments lets you select attributes to create new segments will process the data you select.
-When choosing attributes, including sensitive attributes such as race, sexual orientation, or gender, you are responsible for ensuring that you can and should process that data in a manner that is compliant with any laws applicable to your organization and consistent with your organization’s principles and privacy policies.
+Suggested segments lets you select attributes to create new segments and process the data you select.
+When choosing attributes, including sensitive attributes like race, sexual orientation, or gender, you must ensure that you can and should process that data.
+You are responsible to comply with any laws applicable to your organization and adhere to your organization’s principles and privacy policies.

 ### Different results for primary attributes with categorical and numeric values